explodingcamera/tinywasm/README.md

 ## Current Status

-`tinywasm` passes all WebAssembly MVP and WebAssembly 2.0 tests from the [WebAssembly core testsuite](https://github.com/WebAssembly/testsuite) and is able to run most WebAssembly programs.
-Additionally, support for WebAssembly 3.0 is mostly done.
+`tinywasm` passes 100% of WebAssembly MVP and WebAssembly 2.0 tests from the [WebAssembly core testsuite](https://github.com/WebAssembly/testsuite) and is able to run most WebAssembly programs.
+Additionally, support for WebAssembly 3.0 is on the way.
 See the [Supported Proposals](#supported-proposals) section for more information.

 ## Usage